 Introductions – Scott Davis:

-The meeting kicked off with introductions of the newly formed Tribal Subcommittee and the role each member will play with the local CCC’s moving forward for ensuring a complete count in North Dakota for the 2020 Census.
+The meeting kicked off with introductions of the newly formed Tribal Subcommittee and the role each member will play with the local Complete Count Committees (CCCs) moving forward for ensuring a complete count in North Dakota for the 2020 Census.

 Federal Partners Overview – Louise Dardis and Linda Svihovec:

-The North Dakota Census 2020 Task Force provided updates on where we are as a team and speaks of the relationship between the Native American Tribes and the Task Force.
-We mention the newly founded Social Media Campaign launched in expectation of the marketing team being hired on.
-Spoke of the $1,000,000 allocated towards the efforts being made stating that $500,000 is dedicated to the new agency to ensure reach to hard-to-count populations.
+The North Dakota Census 2020 Task Force Co-chairs provided updates on where we are at as a team and spoke of the relationship between the Native American Tribes and the State Task Force.
+The newly founded Social Media Campaign has been launched in expectation of contracting a marketing team.
+The $1,000,000 appropriation allocated by the Legislature was discussed with $500,000 being dedicated to the new agency to ensure hard-to-count populations are reached.

 Marketing - Scott Davis:

-Timeline for RFP proposed to the committee.
-Informed Tribal subcommittee that deadline closed October 2nd for submissions, we meet October 4th to begin evaluations, and October 14th to move forward with top picks.
-Make plans to have the agency hired by the 1st of November.
+Co-chair Svihovec updated the committee on the timeline for the RFP.
+Svihovec informed the committee that the deadline for submission of proposals closed October 2, evaluations begin October 4, Interviews will take place on October 14, with a plan to have the agency hired by November 1.

-Partnership – Chairman Jaime Azure:
+Chairman Jaime Azure:

-A discussion of the partnership between the Tribal Committee and Task force is discussed.
-Chairman expresses the need for both traditional and social media to be used with the new marketing agency and wishes to build a relationship with the firm we hire on.
+Turtle Mountain Band of Chippewa Chairman, Jamie Azure, discussed the partnership between the Tribal Subcommittee and the Task Force.
+Chairman Azure expressed the need for both traditional communication forms and social media to be used with the new marketing agency and expressed a desire to build a relationship with the contracted firm .

 Procurement – Scott Davis:

-The Tribal Subcommittee will be hiring on a consultant to decide how much of the federal money is allocated towards tribes, major areas of concentration being housing.
-They also proposed allocating separate funding for things State cannot provide, such as food.
-As well as assisting marketing teams with messages to capture those urban populations.
-Ideas were proposed to outsource PSA’s from local elders and youths at Tribal colleges to gain awareness.
+Chairman Davis reported that a consultant would be hired to determine how much of the federal money is allocated toward tribes in major areas with a concentration on housing.
+Davis also proposed allocating separate funding for items the state cannot provide, such as food, as well as assisting marketing teams with messages to capture those urban Indian populations.
+Ideas were proposed to outsource PSAs from local elders and youths at Tribal colleges to increase awareness.

 Recruitment – Kenneth Davis:

-Huge recruitment efforts are being made at a Tribal level.
-40-50 enumerators are allocated to each tribe.
-There was a tribal census manager position announced, with applications closing yesterday.
-The CCC’s have been established with points of contacts being made.
-Issues addressed relating to filling out the Census via paper versus online and over the phone.
-Possibly solutions were proposed, and the team is dedicated to getting as many tribal members counted as we can!
+Huge recruitment efforts are being made at the Tribal level; 40-50 enumerators are allocated to each tribe.
+A tribal census manager position was announced, with applications closing yesterday.
+The CCCs have been established with points of contacts being made.
+Issues were addressed relating to filling out the Census via paper versus online and over the phone.
+Possible solutions were proposed, and the team is dedicated to getting as many tribal members counted as possible.

 Complete Count Committee – Tribal CCC’s:

-Committees and points of contacts are formed.
+US Census Bureau Partnership Tribal Specialist, Kenneth Davis, reported that committees and points of contacts have been formed for all North Dakota tribes.
+Chairman Davis asked for reports from each of the CCCs as follows:

 Spirit Lake Nation: Peggy Cavanaugh and Myra Pearson are leading the efforts.

-Committee is formed, training has begun, and they have had their first meeting.
+Committee is formed, training has begun and they have had their first meeting.

 Standing Rock Sioux Tribe: Ira Taken Alive heads the committee.

-The CCC was named in July and have had meetings, they have combined efforts with South Dakota.
+The CCC was named in July and have had meetings.
+They have combined efforts with South Dakota.

 Municipals partook in CCC meetings, establishing connections.
 Have made great strides in gaining awareness.
-Some of these efforts include: partnerships at both college and elementary levels, radio stations, and newspapers.
+Some of these efforts include: partnerships at both college and elementary levels, radio stations and newspapers.

-Next meeting will be October 17th and 3:00 p.m. at Fort Yates
+Next meeting will be October 17th and 3:00 p.m. at Fort Yates.

 Turtle Mountain Tribe: Anita Blue leads committee.

-Established a 30 person CCC and has had meetings with members.
+Established a 30-person CCC and has had meetings with members.

 Has also established a strong awareness amongst tribe.
-Some examples of the work they are doing: PSA’s with high schools and colleges, pamphlets in children’s backpacks at elementary school conferences, partnerships with radio and newspapers, youth group leaders, social media, education.
+Some examples of the work they are doing: PSAs with high schools and colleges, pamphlets in children’s backpacks at elementary school conferences, partnerships with radio and newspapers, youth group leaders, social media and education.